-Announcement: The Formal Launch Of "Valuation 360" - Exclusive Research From Jason Phillips, CFA
+Announcement: The Formal Launch Of 'Valuation 360' - Exclusive Research From Jason Phillips, CFA

 I’ve posted a total of 6 articles on Seeking Alpha, to date:

-Ford (NYSE:F) (August 15) – this was the only article that didn’t include a call to action (buy/sell, etc).
-Rather, I suggested holding off on buying the shares and seeing if you couldn’t get them at $10.
+Ford (NYSE:F) (August 15) – this was the only article that didn’t include a call to action (buy/sell, etc.).
+Rather, I suggested holding off on buying the shares and seeing if you could get them at $10.

 Full disclosure: I revisited Ford last month and went long the deep-in-the-money calls at a price of $11.05.
-I’ll be revisiting Ford’s valuation in an article accompanying the launch of Valuation 360 - inside my service I’ll be revealing how I’m leveraging the idea with an options strategy.
+I’ll be revisiting Ford’s valuation in an article accompanying the launch of Valuation 360 - inside my service, I’ll be revealing how I’m leveraging the idea with an options strategy.

 Western Refining (Aug 3) – Here I suggested shares had 50% near-term upside to $30 with a 3-year target of $39.
 The company was acquired 3 ½ months later for approximately $37 or a 77% gain.

-Note: (Editors' Note: This article is meant as an introduction for "Valuation 360," a new Marketplace service by Jason Phillips, CFA).